pi314/iroiro/doc/iroiro.subproc.md

 #### `command.wait(timeout=None)`

-Wait the process to finish for `timeout` seconds.
+Wait the process to finish for `timeout` seconds, and then return `not command.alive`.

 *   If `timeout` is `True` or `None`, it waits for the command to finish.
 *   If `timeout` is `False`, it returns immediately.